DanielaSfregola/quiz-management-service/README.md

 # Quiz Management Service
 In this repository we collect tutorials on how to use Spray/Akka Http to build several REST applications.

-## Tutorial 1
+## Tutorial Spray And Akka
 - Article: <a href="http://danielasfregola.com/2015/02/23/how-to-build-a-rest-api-with-spray/" target="_blank">How to build a REST api with Spray and Akka</a>
-- Code: <a href="https://github.com/DanielaSfregola/quiz-management-service/tree/master/tutorial-1" target="_blank">https://github.com/DanielaSfregola/quiz-management-service/tree/master/tutorial-1</a>
+- Code: <a href="https://github.com/DanielaSfregola/quiz-management-service/tree/master/spray-akka" target="_blank">https://github.com/DanielaSfregola/quiz-management-service/tree/master/spray-akka</a>

 ## Tutorial 2
 - Article: <a href="http://danielasfregola.com/2015/03/16/how-to-integrate-reactivemongo-in-your-akka-spray-application/" target="_blank">How to Integrate ReactiveMongo in your Akka Spray Application</a>